On Campus

 Rather than sponsoring lectures to large audiences or debates on a stage, the Center creates small, seminar-sized conversations and uniquely structured dinner panels, where participants can try out new ideas, ask questions, and gain experience disagreeing with one another in enlightening ways.

-Guest seminars offer participants the opportunity to engage directly with the guest speaker for 90 minutes.
-Dinner panels, lasting 3.5 hours, are more involved, organized into three distinct segments: 1) participants gather to listen to a moderated discussion between guest panelists 2) participants engage in small group discussions over dinner to debrief and share thoughts about the panel 3) participants reconvene to partake in an open discussion among the larger group.
+Dinner Forums, lasting 3 1/2 hours, are more involved, organized into three distinct segments: 1) participants gather to listen to a moderated discussion between guest panelists 2) participants engage in small group discussions over dinner to debrief and share thoughts about the panel 3) participants reconvene to partake in an open discussion among the larger group.

 View upcoming and past events here.